-“Australia has an extraordinary history and as an historian it is my job not only to research that history as accurately as I can, but to tell those stories well and in ways that are accessible to people,” says Professor Grace Karskens.
+“Australia has an extraordinary history and as an historian it is my job not only to research that history as accurately as I can, but to tell those stories well and in ways that are accessible to people,” says Emeritus Professor Grace Karskens.
 Her work has transformed our understanding of Sydney’s history.
 Her prizewinning book The Colony: A History of Early Sydney has reached a wide audience, informed museum policy and exhibitions and contributed to the online Dictionary of Sydney and inspired public art.

 Another of Karskens’ landmark projects is her work on Sydney’s famous ‘Big Dig’ archaeological site.
 Working with archaeologists and public authorities, she showed how the study of material culture can profoundly alter our understandings of the 19th century urban past.
 This research informed museums and guided the interpretation and adaptive reuse of this significant site.